saxoflowlabs/saxoflow-starter/README.md

 # 🧰 SaxoFlow: Beginner-Friendly RTL Development Flow

 **SaxoFlow** is a modular, CLI-based open-source environment for simulating, verifying, synthesizing, and implementing digital logic designs — tailored for students, self-learners, and new digital designers.
-It supports **both FPGA and ASIC flows**, and comes pre-integrated with industry-grade open tools.
+It supports **both FPGA and ASIC flows**, and comes pre-integrated with industry-grade open-source tools.

 ---